kevinlewis13/mark-my-word/README.md

 # mark-my-word
 --------------
-All API access is over `HTTPS:` and is available from `mark-my-word.herokuapp.com`
+All API access is over `https:` and is available from `mark-my-word.herokuapp.com`

 ## Authentication